 Baking the Loaf (40 min baking + 1 hr cooling)

 - Once the oven is preheated, score the bread with 5 lengthwise slashes using a lame or sharp serrated knife.

 - Put the loaf on the middle shelf of the oven.
 Pour about 2 cups of water into the preheated metal dish and quickly shut the door.
-The water turns into steam, which creates a crunchy crust on the loaf.
+The water turns into steam, which creates a crunchy crust.

-- Bake the loaf at 450 F for 20 minutes.
+- Bake at 450 F for 20 minutes.
 Remove the steam pan and bake for 18-20 minutes longer.
-Cover the top of the loaf with aluminum foil if it’s getting dark.
+Cover it with aluminum foil if it's getting dark.
 The bread is done cooking when it has an internal temperature of 190-200 F.